florencioGallegos/rwTODOs/README.md

-# rwTODOs
+# myTODOs

-This repo is a collection of TODO lists and ideas for raywenderlich.com
+This repo is a collection of all the things I wan to achive.

+Armando